 Safer IVF treatment

 Conventional IVF performed at other IVF clinics uses drug protocols that shut down a woman’s normal cycle through a process called downregulation, before re-starting the cycle with very high doses of stimulating drugs.
 With this approach, treatment takes between 4-6 weeks and the side effects can be intense and in the worst cases life-threatening.
-Further, the approach of conventional IVF does not increase the chance of success.
+Further, the approach of conventional, high stimulation IVF does not increase the chance of success.
 However at CREATE, our Mild stimulation IVF involves taking low-dose stimulation drugs for just 5 days, our Natural Modified IVF cycle includes 3-4 days and our Natural cycle IVF does not include any stimulating drugs at all.

 OHSS and other side effects